martarey-benito/vmaf_video_quality/README.md

    os.environ["AWS_SECRET_ACCESS_KEY"] = '<<REPLACE WITH SECRET_ACCESS_KEY>'
    ```

-3) Run the script as follows:
+3) Set uup the virtual environment and run the script as follows:

     Requirements:
      * Python 3